workspedia/mathematicalStatistics/Probability and Distributions.md

 We call random variables of the first type discrete random variables, while we call those of the second type continuous random variables.
 Besides inducing the sample space D, X also induces a probability which we call the distribution of X. pmf 离散型随机变量分布律 概率密度函数。

+The pmf of a discrete random variable and the pdf of a continuous random variable are quite different entities.
+The distribution function, though, uniquely determines the probability distribution of a random variable.

+shorten P({c ∈ C : X(c) ≤ x}) to P(X ≤ x).
+Let X and Y be two random variables.
+We say that X and Y are equal in distribution and write X =D Y if and only if FX(x) = FY (x), for all x ∈ R.
+As the next theorem shows, the discontinuities of a cdf have mass; that is, if x is a point of discontinuity of FX , then we have P (X = x) > 0.

+***6 Discrete Random Variables***。
+We say a random variable is a discrete random variable if its space is either finite or countable
+As the last example suggests, probabilities concerning a discrete random vari- able can be obtained in terms of the probabilities P(X = x), for x ∈ D. These probabilities determine an important function, which we define as

+(Probability Mass Function (pmf)).
+Let X be a discrete random variable with space D. The probability mass function (pmf) of X is given by pX(x) = P[X = x], for x ∈ D.